September 23, 2019

 One night the Lord spoke to Paul in a vision: “Do not be afraid; keep on speaking, do not be silent.
 For I am with you, and no one is going to attack and harm you, because I have many people in this city.”
 So Paul stayed in Corinth for a year and a half, teaching them the word of God.

-Over the past few tumultuous years my family has adopted an explicit family motto or creed.
-I finally emblazoned it on a small wooden shield I cut out of a piece of plywood.
-The words of our creed?
+Some years back in the midst of a tumultuous time in my family’s life I began to repeat a short creed over and over.
+I emblazoned it on a small wooden shield I cut out of a piece of plywood.
+The words of the creed?

 WE TRUST GOD.

-One of my children remarked the other day, “But Dad, it says this on all our money.”
+I remember one of my children making this remark: “But Dad, it says this on all our money.”
 I thought to myself, “She’s right.
 But maybe that’s what’s wrong.”
 A nation with a “Christian” self-understanding would put such an inscription on its currency, but for a nation who does not understand itself as “Christian” such an inscription is utterly meaningless.
-It raises such questions as, “Who is God?
+It raises questions such as, “Who is God?
 Who are we?
 And what does it mean to “trust”?

-In some measure, we are where we are today in the USA because we assumed that putting such inscriptions on our money and pledging allegiance flags of a nation “Under God” and praying at Friday night football games, would some how get it done.
+In some measure, maybe we are where we are today in the USA because we assumed that putting such inscriptions on our money, and pledging allegiance to flags of a nation “Under God,” and praying at Friday night football games, would somehow get it done.
 It didn’t.

 We live in Corinth.
 It’s time we realized that trust in God must become insanely personal before it ever has a fighting chance of becoming anything resembling “corporate” again.